amyoccodingwaves/amyoccodingwaves.github.io/index.md

  <body> ... </body>
 ```

-The <body> contains everything that is displayed on the web page, a container for all the visible contents, such as headings, paragraphs, images, hyperlinks, tables, lists, etc.
+The body contains everything that is displayed on the web page, a container for all the visible contents, such as headings, paragraphs, images, hyperlinks, tables, lists, etc.

 ### link

 ```
  <link> ... </link>
 ```
-The <link> tag that we are going to use is typically used to link external style sheets.
+The link tag that we are going to use is typically used to link external style sheets.
 When linking in html, typically the <a> tag is used to link to an external page and you can find more information at: https://www.w3schools.com/tags/tag_a.asp

 ### button

 ```
  <button> ... </button>
 ```
-This tag defines a clickable button. https://www.w3schools.com/tags/tag_button.asp
+The button tag defines a clickable button. https://www.w3schools.com/tags/tag_button.asp

 ### script

 ```
  <script> ... </script>
 ```
-The <script> tag points to a script file, in our example the javascript file. https://www.w3schools.com/tags/tag_script.asp
+The script tag points to a script file, in our example the javascript file. https://www.w3schools.com/tags/tag_script.asp

 Notes: